 1) Empower the teenagers to develop their creativity, self-esteem and to pay for their own education with the fair income they earn with their pictures.

-2) Use local beauty as a resource to generate a total of >2.8 million Euro in revenues.
+2) Use local beauty as a resource to generate income for our teenage photographers.

-3) Inspire customers and volunteers in 20 countries to contribute directly to reduction of child labour.
+3) Inspire customers and volunteers to contribute directly to reduction of child labour.

 What is FairMail’s mission?top

 - Empower underprivileged children to break the chain of poverty through photography and instill within them a sense of self-confidence and self-awareness so that they can grow into the adult they want and chose to be.